lmahistre/ghtd/README.md

 # GitHub Todo

+GitHub Todo is a serverless todo-list application.

+Data is stored in local storage.
+It can also be stored in a Gist on a GitHub account.

 ## Installation

 ### Prerequisite

-A GitHub account must be used to store data.
+A GitHub account must be used for data persistence and synchronization.
+The application can be used without GitHub account, in this case data is stored locally and can be lost if local storage is cleared.

 ### Setup GitHub account